Paksat-1R: Paksat-1

 orbital position crises.
 It was acquired after an anomaly in the electrical system of the satellite on 24 November 1998.
 A module for controlling the hydro accumulators had failed and an American contractor, Hughes Global Services (HGS), managed to develop a strategy that allowed the continued use of the satellite in geostationary orbit.
 The satellite was eventually leased by Pakistan as Paksat-1 at 38° East in geostationary orbit and had been active since December 2002.
-During this time, the SUPARCO began developing the geosynchronous satellite to replacing the aging Paksat-1 as part of the new space policy announced by the government of Pakistan in 2008.
+During this time, the SUPARCO began developing the geosynchronous satellite to replace the aging Paksat-1 as part of the new space policy announced by the government of Pakistan in 2008.

 Prototype

 In 2008, a prototype of Paksat-1R was developed by SUPARCO at its Satellite Research and Development Centre (SRDC) in Lahore.
 The project was aimed to enhance the knowledge and technical expertise of young scientists and engineers about communications satellite engineering.
 The Paksat-1R prototype has three C-band transponders as the communication payload.
 All the subsystems have been designed and developed locally in Pakistan.
 System integration and testing have also been performed.
 SUPARCO reported that the project was completed in three years.